EvilDrPurple/AutoInventory/README.md

 - [x] Installer
 - [ ] Windows 7 installer
 - [ ] Automated updates
+- [ ] Make the updater actually detect if there's a new version available rather than just changing a text file on remote
 - [ ] Hide command prompt window
 - [ ] Internalize VERSION file
 - [ ] Future proof the updater so that it can update itself if need be
 - [ ] Ability for the updater to update the config if new fields are added while keeping information intact
+- [ ] Config reorganization
 - [ ] (Maybe) Revamp/modernize the GUI
 - [ ] (Maybe) replace find_and_click function parameters with booleans instead of a string
 - [ ] (Maybe) create some unit tests